-Palladium Elite, the poker site’s top echeleon reserved for experienced grinders, has been removed from the PartyPoker VIP program.
+Palladium Elite, the poker site’s top echelon reserved for experienced grinders, has been removed from the PartyPoker VIP program.
 In addition, all bonuses that exceed more than 30% rakeback will no longer be offered.
-The changes become effective April 1, 2013.
+The changes become effective on April 1, 2013.

 We believe the change will allow us to manage our poker room more effectively and ultimately allow for fairer distribution of bonuses across the network, said a PartyPoker representative on TwoPlusTwo.